Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Lab 02 – Microsoft Intune BYOD Enrollment & Application Management Overview

-This lab demonstrates how Microsoft Intune is used to securely manage Bring Your Own Device (BYOD) access in an enterprise environment.
+This lab demonstrates how Microsoft Intune is used to manage Bring Your Own Device (BYOD) access in an enterprise environment.

-The objective is to showcase how an existing Microsoft Entra ID user enrolls a personal Windows device, gains controlled access to corporate applications, and is governed through centralized endpoint management — reflecting real-world enterprise device management practices.
+The objective is to show how an existing Microsoft Entra ID user enrolls a personal Windows device into Intune, gains controlled access to corporate applications, and is governed through centralized endpoint management — reflecting real-world enterprise endpoint security operations.

 Scenario

-Employee John Smith uses his personal Windows 11 Pro device to access company resources and applications.
+Employee John Smith uses his personal Windows 11 Pro device to access company applications and resources.

-The organization must ensure:
+The administrator must:

-The device is securely enrolled into Microsoft Intune
+Enroll the personal device into Microsoft Intune

-Corporate visibility and control are applied without full device ownership
+Maintain BYOD ownership separation

-Only IT-approved applications are available to the user
+Control which applications are available to the user

+Verify device compliance and application visibility

 Technologies Used